 The purpose of a medical wrongdoing case is to collect the compensation needed to make an injured patient whole again.
 This requires a complete examination of how a person’s life has changed as the result of the malpractice.

 Recoverable losses are separated into two categories.
 The first is economic damages.
 These include the costs of additional medical care, future medical needs, and any lost wages or other out-of-pocket expenditures related to the professional misconduct.
 The second is non-economic damages.
 These include pain, suffering, loss of enjoyment of life, scarring and disfigurement.
 A Biloxi attorney could help injured patients evaluate their losses and demand proper compensation from negligent medical providers.

 Are There Medical Damage Caps in Mississippi?

 The cap for noneconomic damages in medical malpractice cases is $500,000.
 Therefore, if a jury finds the doctor or hospital guilty of medical malpractice, the maximum amount of compensation you can receive for pain and suffering is $500,000.
 This cap does not apply to past medical expenses, future medical bills, lost wages or reimbursement for any limitations on your ability to earn a living because of the medical mistake.

-Have you suffered injury due to possible doctor negligence, and do you need to speak with a Biloxi medical malpractice attorney?
+Have you suffered an injury due to possible doctor negligence, and do you need to speak with a Biloxi medical malpractice attorney?
 We can help.
-After a serious personal injury, financial loss or insured loss, you need a lawyer who know how to present your best case in court.
+After a serious personal injury, financial loss or insured loss, you need a lawyer who knows how to present your best case in court.
 We can begin to evaluate your case today.
-To schedule your free initial consultation, call 228.432.7826 or contact us online.
+To schedule your free initial consultation, call today.
 We serve clients in Biloxi, Gulfport, and throughout Mississippi.